microsoft/vscode-docs/docs/python/python-tutorial.md

 ### Verify the Python installation

-To verify that you have installed Python successfully on your machine, you can use one of the following commands (depending on your Operating System):
+To verify that you have installed Python successfully on your machine, run one of the following commands (depending on your operating system):

-- Linux/macOS: Open a Terminal Window and type the following command:
+- Linux/macOS: open a Terminal Window and type the following command:
     ```bash
     python3 --version
     ```

-- Windows: Open a command prompt and run the following command:
+- Windows: open a command prompt and run the following command:

     ```ps
     py -3 --version
     ```

-If the installation was successful, you should see the version of Python that you installed printed within the output window.
+If the installation was successful, the output window should show the version of Python that you installed.

 ## Start VS Code in a project (workspace) folder